freerouting/freerouting/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, include project files like .pro, .kicad_pcb, .dsn.

 **Logs**
-Include at lest the most recent lines of your log files or console output.
+Include at least the most recent lines of your log files or console output.

 **Additional context**
 Add any other context about the problem here.